cerner/terra-clinical/packages/terra-clinical-modal-manager/docs/README.md

 # Terra Clinical Modal Manager

-The ModalManager is a Redux-backed Container component that presents a single or multiple components using the `terra-modal`.
+The ModalManager is a Redux-backed Container component that dynamically presents components in a Terra Modal.

 ## Getting Started